Longtime AP journalist Carl Craft dies at age 79

 He wrote a weekly "Status of Legislation" column on bills working their way through Congress.
 "He was surprised and pleased to find one week that a Tennessee paper had led its Sunday edition with his compilation," Furlow recalled.

-On big election nights, he would track which states were won by each candidate on tote boards to keep the newsroom informed.
+On big election nights, he would track which states were won by each candidate on tote boards to keep the newsroom informed said Carole Feldman, who also worked with Craft at Washington AP.

 Craft was a native of Richmond, Indiana, and showed an interest in journalism from an early age, writing for and editing the high school magazine and serving as a reporter and sports editor of his high school newspaper.
 He considered becoming a Catholic priest before deciding to pursue a career in writing.